Conflict prevention

 • You are making the request in the same version in which another person has the lock.

-Identify Routes dialog box, LRS Lock section
+Identify Routes pop-up, LRS Lock section

 The Locked by you icon Locked by you also confirms that you have locks for the identified route and can edit that route.